rust-lang/nomicon/src/subtyping.md

 ```

 There is no problem at all with the fact that we have forgotten that `hello` was alive for `'static`,
-because as soon as we moved `hello` to a variable that only knew he it was alive for `'b`,
+because as soon as we moved `hello` to a variable that only knew it was alive for `'b`,
 **we destroyed the only thing in the universe that remembered it lived for longer**!

 Only one thing left to explain: function pointers.